-(4) The code adoption period shall conclude with formal adoption of the state building code as amended by the council.
-As required by RCW 19.27.074, all decisions to adopt or amend the state building code shall be made prior to December 1st and shall not take effect before the end of the regular legislative session in the next year.
-Group 1 and 2 codes shall be filed with the code reviser at the same time.
-Amendments to Group 1 codes during the Group 2 adoption shall be limited to code correlation, errors, language clarification and updated section references.
+(5))) (6) The code development period shall conclude with formal adoption of the state building code as amended by the council.
+As required by RCW 19.27.074, all decisions to adopt or amend the state building code shall be made prior to December 1st and shall not take effect before the end of the regular legislative session in the next year. ((Group 1 and 2 codes shall be filed with the code reviser at the same time.